JustFiesta/spring-petclinic-infrastructure/README.md

 4. Go to IP address of Jenkins buildserver
 5. Login with password from file (`/var/lib/jenkins/secrets/initialAdminPassword` from Jenkins EC2)
 6. Install recommended plugins
-7. Craete user
+7. Create user
-8. Decide weather to use it as agent or separete server (check REAMDE from spring-petclinic repository)
-9. Add GitHub webhook to spring-petclinic repository
+8. Add GitHub webhook to spring-petclinic repository
-10. Create multibranch project in Controller/new build with GitHub project and SCM pipeline
+9. Create multibranch project in Controller/new build with GitHub project and SCM pipeline